hyunsik/tokamak/INTERNAL.md

 an indirect way to access its data, i.e., just pointers to data are stored in minipages and each pointer indicates an actual field value.
 Another application of indirect minipage is dictionary encoding.

+## How To Write Data into MiniPage
+We need to use a writer or builder to write some data.
+It is necessary because we should support various column encoding.
+Jit can make it efficient by using inline functions.

+### Write Builder vs. Write Function
+Page and MiniPage are opaque pointers from the developer point of views.
+Page and MiniPage include raw pointers.
+We need to use some approach to avoid handling raw pointers to suppress error prone routines.

+There may be two approaches: Writer or Write Function.

+#### The Pros and Cons
+ Writer: Easy to keep state, but not good for inlining Write function : Easy for inlining, but State must be kept outside, probably making Jit complexity higher.

 # JIT Compilation
 In Tokamak, JitManager generates some JIT code fragments in runtime for